jalexmatey/ubuntu-home-server-infra/README.md

 1. Clone or download this repository to your local drive.
 2. Copy `./example.inventory.yml` to `./inventory.yml` and edit.
+3. Run `ansible-galaxy install --role-file requirements.yml`.
-3. Run `ansible-playbook ./main.yml --ask-become-pass`.
+4. Run `ansible-playbook ./main.yml --ask-become-pass`.

 ## Usage